marlapinkert/final_project_compcognition/README.md

 ## Next possible steps:
 - Exclude features with importance = 0? -> 4300 would remain, 15600 are removed
 - Hyperparameter testing: perhaps use sklearn.model_selection.RandomizedSearchCV

+## Further things that might be interesting
+- Classify different autism diagnoses?
+- CC400 timeseries: Much more data, but finer parcellation might make for a better predictor
+- Compare RF Model with other models?